Control a Custom Robot Simulation

 Mobile Platform

 Depending on what type of robot you have this part more or less tricky.
-For a robot with 2 or 4 wheels you can use the plugins in Sections Differential Drive and Skid Steer Drive respectivly.
+For a robot with 2 or 4 wheels you can use the plugins in Sections Differential Drive and Skid Steer Drive respectively.
 If you have a drone or boat, gazebo classic does not have standard plugins for you.
 In this case you have 2 options:

 - Install and setup the PX4 Gazebo Classic Simulations.
 They different implementations already available, but the setup process can be time consuming.